wxcctechsummit/holcct2100/labslive/lab5.md

 - Navigate to **[https://portal.wxcc-us1.cisco.com/portal](https://portal.wxcc-us1.cisco.com/portal){:target="_blank"}** in a new browser tab

-- Enter the suprvisor’s **Username** which you created in the lab 1.
+- Enter the suprvisor’s **Username** which you created in the first lab.

 - Enter the **Password** for the appropriate Username.